Mishieck/parawait/docs/home.md

 ## Introduction

-AwaitAll is a JavaScript library for achieving concurrency and parallelism using promises.
+Parawait is a JavaScript library for achieving concurrency and parallelism using all.

 ## Quick Start

-For a quick introduction to AwaitAll, refer to the [Quick Start Guide](./quick-start.md).
+For a quick introduction to Parawait, refer to the [Quick Start Guide](./quick-start.md).

 ## Topics